Naples Pizza Adventure

-Private transport, walking.
+Private transport, train, walking.

 We believe solo travellers should not have to pay more to travel so our group trips are designed for shared accommodation and do not involve a single supplement.
 Single travellers joining group trips are paired in twin or multi-share accommodation with someone of the same sex for the duration of the trip.
 Some of our Independent trips are designed differently and solo travellers on these itineraries must pay the single trip price.

 Simple hotels (4 nts).

 For details of your joining hotel please refer to your tour voucher, G Account, the G Adventures App or contact your travel agent.